gourav-sg/archpatterns/README.md

 # code features
 * auto documentation
 * PEP 8
-* dry run
+* dry-run - to generate the run files
-* force run - to override the run files
+* force-run - to override the run files